lmboucher/plume-drone-measurements/README.md

 ## Raspberry settings

 To set up your Raspberry, you  may use a HDMI-HDMI or HDMI-VGA cable which you plug in on one side to the Raspberry and on the other side to a monitor.
 Then, you plug in a keyboard via the USB port to be able to write command lines and programs.
 The mouse is optional since you can go into Terminal mode without it.
+You also need an alimentation ; you can buy the one from Raspberry or use an external battery or use a computer or a phone charger or ...

 ### Communication with the Neo 6m GPS module